jpl-clover/clover_utils/README.md

 ## Usage

-Install with pip.
+Note that you do not need to install this package if you are just seeking to download and use models with pytorch hub.
+That can be accomplished by using the procedure outlined in ```test_model_download.py```.

+If you need to use the modules in this package, then install with pip.
 In root dir:

 ```
 pip install .